seidels/tidetree/README.md

 For further information please check out our [publication](https://doi.org/10.1098/rspb.2022.1844) or [preprint](https://doi.org/10.1101/2022.02.14.480422) and find the code to reproduce the analyses in [this GitHub repo](https://github.com/seidels/tidetree-material).

-To apply TiDeTree to your data, adapt the example XML file in the examples directory.
+If you want to apply TiDeTree to your data, check out the tutorial [here](https://taming-the-beast.org/tutorials/TiDeTree-Tutorial/).
+If you are comfortable with BEAST xml hacking, take a look at the example XML file in the examples directory.
 For general guidance on setting prior distributions on parameters, look at [this BEAST2 tutorial](https://taming-the-beast.org/tutorials/Prior-selection/).

 ## Installation